DishanRajapaksha/opc-ua-cli/README.md

 A small, script-friendly OPC UA command-line client written in Go.

-This repository is the OPC UA sibling of `opc-xml-da-cli`.
-The goal is a practical field tool for browsing, reading, writing, monitoring node values, and subscribing to OPC UA alarms/events without dragging a GUI into an SSH session like a grand piano through a window.

 ## Features

 - Discover OPC UA server endpoints and supported security modes.